-SHERRY AND ONE OF HER ART DISPLAYS AT THE US BANK, 16th and Weilder, Portland, Oregon, March 13- April 13, 2017
+SHERRY M. JOINER EXHIBITS HER ARTWORK AT THE US BANK, 16th and Weilder, Portland, Oregon, March 13- April 13, 2017

 WATCH SHERRY LIVE!- PREVIEW OF SHERRY M. JOINER’S PRESENTATION TO THE HUMANISTS OF GREATER PORTLAND, NOV.
 29, 2015, ON VIMEO.

 KBOO COMMUNITY RADIO, Disability Awareness : “SHERRY GOES SANE.”
 A ‘Live’ interview by Grace Reed with Sherry M. Joiner.
 7/27/2015

 Sherry was recently interviewed by bestselling mental health author Julie A. Fast for the Bp (Bipolar) Magazine blog.
 Click here to read more.